ngareleo/ibm-interview-work/readme.md

 ## Most Travelled Route

-The general approach taken involves iterating through the data points while updating a frequency table that tracks the route aganist the number of times visted
+1. The general approach taken involves iterating through the data points while updating a frequency table that tracks the route aganist the number of times visted.
+2. We sort the frequency table based on the value
+3. Return a tuple of the 7 most travelled trips

+---

 ## Probability of taking a Shuttle

 The probability of travelling from Kijauri is given by:

-Let, a = The probability that a passenger travelling from Kijauri will take a shuttle if they depart before 7:30 b = The number of people who travelled from Kijauri and departed before 7:30 c = The number of people who took a shuttle, travelled from Kijauri and departed before 7:30 a = b / c
+- _Let, a = The probability that a passenger travelling from Kijauri will take a shuttle if they depart before 7:30_
+- _b = The number of people who travelled from Kijauri and departed before 7:30_
+- _c = The number of people who took a shuttle, travelled from Kijauri and departed before 7:30_
+- _a = b / c_

 ---